hje58raf/MS-1/README.md

 ### First time visitors

 * As a first time visitor, I want the website scales on every device, so that I can look at the website on desktop, mobile and tablet.
-* As a first visitor, I want to see the works so far, so I know that person’s level of experience.
 * As a first time visitor, I want to know which projects the person has done, so that I know the level of experience of the person.
 * As a first time visitor to the site I want the information to be clear and concise so that I can easily understand what the site is about.
 * As a first time visitor, I want to be able to find all the information that is available including be able to download a copy of the curriculum vitae and the facility to check out their social media for any other useful information.